 Think about your passions and interests and consider sharing them with your child's class.
 Do you play an instrument, or like to sing or dance?
 It doesn't matter if you don't think you have a good voice or are just starting to play an instrument.
 To the children you will be a star.
 Talk to your child's director and teacher and see what might be of interest.

 The early years are learning years and are most effective when we partner together.

-- Bright Horizons Learning at Home Activities is a great resource by age and type of activity
+- Find Learning at Home Activities by age and type of activity.